“How do you want to pay for it?”

 5. You’re Never Late With Payments

-This is partially because you always have plenty of money to pay your bills, but also because of your preference for being ahead of your finances, rather than behind.
 This is also a big reason why you don’t lose sleep over your finances.
-When you go to bed at night, you know that your bills are paid, and all is right for world.
+When you go to bed at night, you know that your bills are paid and all is right in the world.

 6. You Pay Your Bills Ahead of Time